spagliarini/low-dimensional-canary-GAN/README.md

 This repository is the code for the paper

-S. Pagliarini, N. Trouvain, A. Leblois, X. Hinaur, What does the Canary Say?
+S. Pagliarini, N. Trouvain, A. Leblois, X. Hinaut, What does the Canary Say?
 Low-Dimensional GAN Applied to Birdsong.
 2021 (HAL preprint)

 SHORT ABSTRACT